genereese/togo/README.md

 # Change to that directory
 $ cd /home/username/rpms

-# Run togo with a -c to create a new package
+# Run togo with 'create' to create a new package
-$ togo -c my-package-name
+$ togo create my-package-name
 ```

 ### Directory Structure Overview